MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Lotus Notes Databases
 _Publisher: BA Insight_

 With BA Insight's IBM Notes Database Connector, users have the ability to find content stored in Notes databases using Microsoft Search.
-Security defined within IBM Notes is automatically reflected in the search experience, which ensures that users see content for which they are authorized.
+Security defined within IBM Notes is automatically reflected in the search experience, which ensures that users see content for which they're authorized.
 Ultimately, users can find everything they need in one place.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/ibm-lotus-notes-connector-sharepoint-azure-elasticsearch/)